 Consumer demand requires both an increase in the number of contractors that can deliver HVAC products and training to promote quality installations through addressing weatherization, right-sized equipment, correctly functioning systems, and connectivity with building controls.
 Training topics offered include, at minimum, a weekly Contractor Newsletter – Participating Contractor list; training on HVAC installation best practices (includes sizing, refrigerant charge and airflow testing), via virtual live webinars and in-person at various locations including distributor locations such as Supply New England, The Granite Group, F.W.
 Webb, Department of Labor & Training); trainings for HVAC students at MTTI and Providence Career Technical Academy; and best practices for controls.

 The Company will continue to coordinate workforce development efforts with the appropriate state and local authorities to maximize and leverage the impact of initiatives across the state.
-For example, the Project Team will coordinate with OER on the forthcoming HVAC Heat Pump Apprentice Program and Clean Energy Internship Program, both of which leverage federal funding and will complement the Company’s HVAC workforce development activities.
+For example, the Company will coordinate with OER on the forthcoming HVAC Heat Pump Apprentice Program and Clean Energy Internship Program, both of which leverage federal funding and will complement the Company’s HVAC workforce development activities.

 Increase training on proper selling, sizing, design, and installation of heat pumps